HC refuses to stay order upholding arbitral award in favour of Kalanithi Maran and against SpiceJet | Law-Order

 While refusing to extend the time, the Delhi High Court had on June 1 directed SpiceJet to deposit ''forthwith'' Rs 75 crore that has to be paid to Maran and his Kal Airways towards interest on the arbitral award.

+Meanwhile, SpiceJet spokesperson said in a statement that an enforcement petition filed by Kalanithi Maran and Kal Airways, seeking enforcement of the arbitral award in their favour, was also listed before a single-judge bench which directed the company to pay Rs 100 crore to Maran by September 10.

+The company said the order was passed in consultation with and the consent of SpiceJet which will honour the high court's order and make the specified payment within the prescribed timeframe.

-During the hearing on Thursday, senior advocate Amit Sibal, representing SpiceJet and Singh, argued that his challenge was on the issue of 18 per cent interest which the tribunal had directed SpiceJet to pay.
+During the hearing before the division bench on Thursday, senior advocate Amit Sibal, representing SpiceJet and Singh, argued that his challenge was on the issue of 18 per cent interest which the tribunal had directed SpiceJet to pay.

 He said SpiceJet could not pay Rs 75 crore to Maran due to lack of funds and not because it did not want to pay.